Here is the Real Cost of Applying to College

 6. Registering with the NCAA.

-If your student intends to play a college sport they will need to pay to register with the NCAA.
-By this point most parents of athletes have already spent a fortune on college athletic recruitment for college on everything from camps to equipment to team fees and travel expenses.
+If your student intends to play a college sport, they must pay to register with the NCAA.
+By this point, most parents of athletes have already spent a fortune on college athletic recruitment for college on everything from camps to equipment to team fees and travel expenses.

 7. High school transcripts.